All emergencies

 Exercise a high degree of caution in India overall.

-Do not travel to the Union Territory of Jammu and Kashmir, the India-Pakistan border (except the Atari-Wagah border crossing), or Manipur, due to the danger of armed clashes, terrorist activities and violent demonstrations.
+Do not travel to the Union Territory of Jammu and Kashmir, the India-Pakistan border, or Manipur, due to the danger of armed clashes, terrorist activities and violent demonstrations.

-Reconsider your need to travel to the Atari-Wagah border crossing, north-eastern states of Assam (except Guwahati), Nagaland, Chhattisgarh and the border areas of neighbouring states.
+Reconsider your need to travel to Chhattisgarh and the border areas of its neighbouring states, Nagaland, and some parts of Assam (including Tinsukia, Charaideo and Sivasagar districts).

 Reconsider your need to travel to: